QARANC.co.uk Find Extra Work

 Medical Inspection

-Within a day of national service all servicemen underwent a medical with the unit medical team.
+Within a day all servicemen underwent a medical with the unit medical team.
 David Findlay Clark discusses this as being more about looking for signs of venereal disease (VD) in an inspection called Free From Infection (FFI).
 Fortunately he passed though did have some flea bites from the biscuits - the nickname for the military issue mattress.

 Only those who have served in the military and have had to ablution in shared facilities will know why one of the first purchases in the NAAFI was a plug.
 Though like many before and even after David Findlay Clark used wet toilet paper and a well placed heel!